nahitorres/aerialwaste-model/README.md

 **Dataset:** The architecture was trained with AerialWaste [https://aerialwaste.org/], a public dataset for illegal landfill discovery.

-**Weights** Weights can be found and downloaded from this Google Drive [link](https://drive.google.com/drive/folders/1xy9BDFWWFkyaw3P8npEZxpTDFxkzA3NK?usp=sharing).
-In order to align the repository pulled repository with the code in `execute_model.ipynb`, create a `weights` folder to contain the downloaded `checkpoint.pth` file.
+**Weights:** Weights can be found and downloaded from this Google Drive [link](https://drive.google.com/drive/folders/1xy9BDFWWFkyaw3P8npEZxpTDFxkzA3NK?usp=sharing).
+In order to align the pulled repository with the code in `execute_model.ipynb`:
+- create a `weights` folder in the repository root folder
+- place in the just-created `weights` folder the downloaded `checkpoint.pth` file.

 **Training details:** The model was trained using two GPUs Nvidia GeForce RTX 2080Ti and the following parameters:
 - Learning rate: 0.005;